timacdonald/json-api/README.md

 #### Sparse fieldsets

-Sparse fieldsets allows clients to specify the attributes they would like for a given resource type.
+Sparse fieldsets allow clients to limit the attributes they would like for a given resource type.
 Sparse fieldsets are part of the JSON:API specification and work out of the box for your resources.

-As an example, say a client only wanted access to the `name` and `email` attribute of every user in a response.
-The client could send the following request.
+As an example, say a client only needed access to the `name` and `email` attribute of users.
+The client could send the following request and only those two attributes would be returned, no matter how many other attributes are defined in the resource class.

 ```
 GET /users/74812?fields[users]=name,email